NewsEnvironment

 Aligns with Denver Water but will enact its own rules; city also declared a drought March 24.

-Current level of water restrictions: Denver Water Stage I restrictions coming; city-declared drought
+Current level of water restrictions: Stage 1 drought restrictions, beginning April 15

-The city will also be implementing a plan for parks, golf courses, athletic fields and other outdoor spaces, the spokesperson said.
+Restaurants will only serve water upon request.
+The city is also implementing a plan for parks, golf courses, athletic fields and other outdoor spaces.

 The full rundown: Get the latest on restrictions in Arvada here.